mmaitenat/ideafix/README.md

   - Fasta file of the genome data was aligned to.
 If data is unaligned, the genome to align the data to.

-If variant calling is to be run from bam files (feature not available yet), you will also need:

-  - GATK4

 ## Example